CSU Policy: Cost Transfers on Sponsored Projects

 • The routine allocation of shared services and service center charges.

-• The removal of unallowable expenses.
+• The removal of Unallowable Costs.

 • While the use of advance accounts is preferred, in the absence thereof, the transfer of pre-award expenses from non-sponsored accounts.